-Expanding improved access to solar energies has been an essential component of increasing energy access, improving social cohesion, and reducing energy poverty in Uganda.
-One qualitative study on the impacts of improved lighting and energy access on participants' psychosocial health showed that lighting strengthened community relationships, improved social status, and lessened stigmas associated with poverty (Ponticello et al., 2023).
+Expanding improved access to solar energies was an essential component of increasing energy access, improving social cohesion and reducing energy poverty in Uganda.
+One qualitative study on the impacts improved lighting and energy access had on the psychosocial health of participants showed that lighting strengthened community relationships, improved social status and lessened stigmas associated with poverty (Ponticello et al., 2023).

-One individual commented (Ponticello et al., 2023, p.9): When I would walk around at night and see houses with better lights, it would annoy me.
+One individual commented: When I would walk around at night and see houses with better lights, it would annoy me.
 I would feel jealous of what they have because I wished to have better lights like they do.
 When I was here, the study brought me solar lighting and I was very happy.
 I don't need to be jealous anymore.
 The solar lighting put me on their standard.

-This shows how essential electricity access is when trying to promote community cohesion and reduce the stigma associated with poverty and low-er-income households.
+This shows how essential electricity access is when trying to promote community cohesion and reduce the stigma associated with poverty and lower-income households.
 Promoting community cohesion and collaboration will be essential when building resilience and initiating adaptation strategies at the local level.